-1. The questionnaire on "Constitutional Law and European Integration" - which set out to identify changes made in the legal systems of European Union member states in order to bring them into line with the new realities of membership - attracted replies from 13 of the 15 countries concerned.
+1. The questionnaire on "Constitutional Law and European Integration" - which set out to identify changes made in the legal systems of European Union member states in order to bring them into line with the new realities of membership - attracted replies from 13 countries.

-The exercise has undoubtedly been useful both to the member states and to countries that are in the process of accession or hope to become members.
-The former can draw instructive and worthwhile comparisons, while the latter have a valuable source of information for the process of constitutional review in which they must engage in order to establish a firm and problem-free basis for building a relationship between their various national legal systems and that of the Community.
+The exercise is undoubtedly useful both to the member states and to countries that have applied for membership or hope to do so.
+The former can make instructive and worthwhile comparisons, while the latter gain a valuable source of information for the process of constitutional review in which they must engage in order to establish a firm and problem-free basis for building a relationship between their various national legal systems and that of the Community.

-The questionnaire initiative marks the end of the first phase of the Venice Commission's work, during which it has provided advice and guidance to central and eastern European countries in the process of marking their new-found freedom by adopting constitutions more strongly imbued with democratic principles.
-It also signals the start of a new phase in which the Commission, at the request of some of those countries, will accompany them as they move towards membership of the major modern international organisations.
+The questionnaire brings to an end the first phase of the Venice Commission's work, during which it has provided advice and guidance to central and eastern European countries in the process of marking their new-found freedom by adopting constitutions more imbued with democratic principles.
+It also signals the start of a new phase in which the Commission, at the request of some of those countries, will assist them as they move towards membership of the major modern international organisations.

-2. The replies received highlight two divisions among European Union member states, the first between the monistic and dualistic schools of thought and the second between unitary and federal systems.
+2. The replies throw light on two divisions among European Union member states, the first between the monistic and dualistic schools of thought and the second between unitary and federal systems.

-The monism/dualism split - with two-thirds of the member states in the first camp and the remainder in the second - points up the difficulty posed for dualistic countries, in particular, by the principle that regulations are directly applicable and certain provisions of directives take direct effect, and by the primacy of Community law in the event of a conflict between Community and national legislation, especially where the national law pre-dates the Community provision.
-This explains why countries in the dualist camp have been obliged to make revisions not previously necessitated by their dealings with public international law, to treat Community legislation differently from their traditional approach to international agreements, or else to fudge the issue by declaring that they espouse dualism in principle but monism in practice.
+The monism/dualism split - with two-thirds of the member states in the first camp and the remainder in the second - highlights the difficulty for the dualistic countries of fitting into a Community characterised by the monist solution adopted by the European Court of Justice.
+This difficulty arises daily since Community regulations are directly applicable, some provisions of directives have direct effect, and Community law takes precedence in the event of a conflict between Community and national law, especially where the national law pre-dates the Community provision.
+This explains why countries in the dualist camp have been obliged to make revisions not necessitated by their dealings hitherto with public international law, to treat Community legislation differently from all their previous international agreements, or else to fudge the issue by declaring that they espouse dualism in principle but monism in practice.

 The few member states with long-standing or newly-introduced federal systems have (unlike the unitary states) to involve both state and infra-state bodies, to varying degrees, in the Community process.
 For the countries concerned, this means taking steps to ensure that Community procedures are implemented smoothly and without delay, while giving both federal and federate bodies their proper role.

-This second divide distinguishes federal from unitary states, but the picture varies considerably depending, on the one hand, on the particular constitutions of the federal countries and, on the other, on the degree to which the unitary states are centralised.
+This second division distinguishes federal from unitary states, but the picture varies considerably depending, on the one hand, on the particular constitutions of the federal countries and, on the other, on the degree to which the unitary states are centralised.